EyalAr/Decree/README.md

 whether they are optional and their default values.
 Decree will take care of the rest, and provide you with clean and disambiguated arguments.

-If the user provided an illegal combination of arguments, Decree will throw an exception and tell you where was the problem.
+If the user provided an illegal combination of arguments, Decree will tell you where was the problem.

 ### Install